Giebisch/TiktokScraper/README.rst

 Introduction
 ------------
-This packages helps you scrape various Tiktok data
+This packages helps you scrape various Tiktok data.
+Possible to use in code and via GUI in browser.

 Prerequisites
 -------------